acooperrye/atelier/pentatonic/README.md

 - `pentatonic-pentagon.html` — the **Pentatonic Pentagon**.
 Draws the pentatonic pentagon in the twelve-note circle; rotate it (continuous or notched to whole semitones), play the chord, arpeggiate, click vertices to sound individual notes.
 The pentagon's diagonals cross at *ghost notes* — pitches the geometry implies that the scale itself never plays — sounded on click.
 - `heartbeat-tuning.html` — **Heartbeat Tuning**.
 Plots the midpoint fret of each string as a waveform: the fretboard becomes a wave.
 Dragging the tuning interval reshapes the cam profile — fourths pulse, fifths breathe, minor thirds flutter.
 Controls for string count and playback speed; plays the heartbeat as audio.
 - `squish.html` — **Squish**.
 Folds pitch space into fret space with a squish slider; click any dot to hear it, run the pentatonic sequence.
 The pentagon doesn't close — it keeps running.
-- `pentagon-model.md` — the conceptual model behind the suite: closeness as the starting condition, the song as suppression pattern, melodic movement as angle, song comparison as a pentagon-rotation problem.

 ## Note on source